Definitely-not-AWS-Workshops/workshop-2-blog/content/2-High-Level-Design/2-Pipeline-Design/_index.md

 In my opinion, although *canary release* is supported by AWS CodeDeploy, it fails to demonstrate the real meaning and potential of the deployment strategy. *canary release* by AWS CodeDeploy allows all software users to have access to the application versions proportionally, rather than just a subset of software users.
 The real power of *canary release* comes from the ability to select which users will receive the new version.

-You, therefore, might want to try **Blue/Green Deployment** which is also supported by AWS CodeDeploy
+**Blue/Green Deployment** is another deployment strategy supported by AWS CodeDeploy.

 #### Business Process Model and Notation (BPMN) 2.0